niklasramo/dragdoll/README.md

   <a id="dragdoll" href="#dragdoll" aria-hidden="true"><img src="https://niklasramo.github.io/dragdoll/dragdoll-logo.svg" alt="DragDoll" width="400" /></a>
 </h1>

-DragDoll is a modular and highly extensible drag & drop system written in TypeScript.
-It's originally based on [Muuri's](https://github.com/haltu/muuri) internal drag & drop system, but fully redesigned to be used as a general purpose drag & drop system.
+DragDoll is a modular and highly extensible drag system written in TypeScript.
+It's originally based on [Muuri's](https://github.com/haltu/muuri) internal drag system, but fully redesigned to be used as a general purpose drag system.

 📡 &nbsp; **Sweet Sensors**